 Health Sciences Acquisitions Corporation 2 ("we," "us," or "our") is a blank check company incorporated on May 25, 2020 as a Cayman Islands exempted company.
 We were incorporated for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or similar business combination with one or more businesses, which we refer to throughout this annual report as our initial business combination.
 Although there is no restriction or limitation on what industry our target operates in, it is our intention to pursue prospective targets that are focused on healthcare innovation.
-We anticipate targeting companies domiciled in North America or Europe that are developing assets in the biopharma and medical technology sectors, which aligns with our management team's experience in healthcare investing and drug development.
+We are an emerging growth company and, as such, we are subject to all of the risks associated with emerging growth companies.